xlab-si/xopera-docs/docs/cli.rst

 deploy
 ######

-``opera deploy`` - used to deploy and control deployment of the application described in YAML or CSAR.
+``opera deploy`` - used to deploy and control deployment of the TOSCA application described in YAML or CSAR.

 .. tabs::